 What is Datura?

 Yes, extremely — it’s quite possibly one of the most psychoactive species on earth.
-But the only people who actually use this plant for its psychoactive effects are those that don’t know anything about it.
-Those that do use it rarely take it for a second time.
+But most people who actually use this plant for its psychoactive effects are those that don’t know anything about it.

-The best summary for the datura experience is this:
+The best summary of the datura experience is this:

 “Datura is a 72-hour psychedelic nightmare from which you may never recover.”